Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 Presto gets the database and table information by connecting Hive Metastore.
 At the same time, The file system location of table is obtained by the table's metadata.
 So you need to configure [Presto on Hdfs](https://prestodb.io/docs/current/installation/deployment.html).
-In order to access hdfs, you need to add the hadoop conf file(core-site.xml、hdfs-site.xml)，And use hive.config.resources point to the file's location.
+In order to access hdfs, you need to add the hadoop conf file(core-site.xml、hdfs-site.xml), and use hive.config.resources point to the file's location.

 #### Configure `core-site.xml`